-Ermine Street Housing has a growing portfolio of both owned and leased market housing stock, with a year-end portfolio of 190 leased properties and 465 properties acquired for rental across Cambridgeshire, Suffolk, Northamptonshire, Leicestershire, Nottinghamshire and Leeds.
-Further additions are planned over the next year to achieve a portfolio of 500 owned properties.
+Ermine Street Housing has a growing portfolio of both owned and leased market housing stock, with a year-end portfolio of 190 leased properties and 518 properties acquired for rental across Cambridgeshire, Suffolk, Northamptonshire, Leicestershire, Nottinghamshire and Leeds.
+The company achieved its target of 500 acquisitions in March 2022.
+However, further acquisition opportunities were presented to the Council, and it was agreed that the Company could pursue these opportunities in the financial year 2022-23 and 18 properties were added to the portfolio.
 A full business case was reported to Council in the autumn of 2015.
-This has been updated annually since, with the latest being agreed in February 2020.
+This has been updated annually since, with the latest being agreed in February 2023.

-As an independent but wholly owned subsidiary and in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy Code of Practice; the Council has prepared group accounts to show the overall financial position and results of the District Council.
+As an independent but wholly owned subsidiary and in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy Code of Practice, the Council has prepared group accounts to show the overall financial position and results of the District Council.